ziqizh/ziqi.io/content/home/experience.md

   """

 [[experience]]
-  title = "Professor"
+  title = "Software Engineering Intern" company = "LiveRamp" company_url = ""
-  company = "University X"
+  location = "San Francisco, California" date_start = "2019-05-01"
-  company_url = ""
+  date_end = "2016-08-01"
-  location = "California"
+  description = """
-  date_start = "2016-01-01"
+  - Refactored Hadoop workflows and created new services to migrate jobs from VM to Kubernetes.
-  date_end = "2016-12-31"
+  - Revamped a Hadoop workflow using Zookeeper to solve a filesystem deadlock problem.
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  """

 +++